-Whether you’re Zooming into a classroom from an apartment in New York City a VRBO rental on the beach in California, the only thing that matters is whether the wifi is up to the challenge.
+Whether you’re Zooming into a classroom from an apartment in New York City, a VRBO rental on the beach in California or somewhere in between, the only thing that matters is whether the wifi is up to the challenge.
 Wimpy free wifi isn’t going to cut it.
 If you’re going to be running computers for the kids and for yourself, you need some serious bandwidth.
 So, before you book a month at a VRBO rental at some quaint lake town, ask some hard questions about the wifi strength.

 TravelingMom Tip: We like this Skyroam Hotspot for reliability and bandwidth.
 It can support up to 10 devices at once so you can run those webinars while the kids Zoom into class!
 USE CODE: TRAVELINGMOM for 10% off!